 When Benedict heard about Mercy Ships, she jumped at the opportunity.
 From the day they arrived at the ship, Benedict promised Maeva she’d leave in a brand-new pair of shoes “just like the other girls.”

 “I am going to buy her a pair of shoes to celebrate when she has finished her time here,” said Benedict, beaming with pride.
 Maeva began to daydream about the colors and styles of slippers and sandals that she would one day be able to wear.

-And, after surgery and several weeks of rehabilitation onboard the Africa Mercy, five-year-old Maeva’s dreams became a reality!
-She was presented with her very own pair of shoes … and they fit!
+And, after surgery and several weeks of rehabilitation on board the Africa Mercy, 5-year-old Maeva’s dreams became a reality!
+She was presented with her very own pair of shoes… and they fit!